Open-EO/openeo.org/documentation/1.0/javascript/index.md

 ::: tip Note
 There's also the method `downloadResults` to download the results directly.
 Unfortunately, you can only download files from a Node.js environment where file access to your local drive is possible.
-In a Browser environment, it is also an option to download the STAC Item for the results using the `getResultsAsItem` method and point a STAC client to it for downloading.
+In a Browser environment, it is also an option to download the STAC Item or Collection for the results using the `getResultsAsStac` method and point a [STAC client](https://stacindex.org/ecosystem?category=Client) to it for downloading.
 :::

 Now you know the general workflow of job executions.